The 1 Day Inca Trail Hike

 ONE DAY INCA TRAIL SAFETY TIPS

-• It can get very humid so its important to stay hydrated and maintain energy
+- It can get very humid so its important to stay hydrated and keep up your energy

-• You cannot do the trek by yourself – you must use a licensed tour operator, see above for some suggestions
+- You cannot do the trek by yourself – you must use a licensed tour operator

-• The 1 Day Inca Trail is the same route as the 2 Day Inca Trail, just in less time.
-You need to be in moderate to excellent physical condition to be able to do this trek and arrive at Machu Picchu Citadel in time.
+- The 1 Day Inca Trail is the same route as the 2 Day Inca Trail, just in less time.
+You need to be in good physical condition to be able to do this trek and arrive at Machu Picchu Citadel in time for your tour.

-• The Hike cover 12km/ 8 miles which can be done around 5 hours
+- The Hike covers 12km / 8 miles which can be done around 5 hours

 Frequently Asked Questions